 The wreck was sunk in 2000 by the former owner of a Phuket dive centre.
 He found the stripped down rusting hulk in a shipyard in Phuket Town.
 All of the potential environmentally dangerous parts had already been stripped off so this 34m x 7m hull was a perfect candidate for an artificial reef.
 Some new panels were welded on and she was gloriously resurrected above the waves only to be towed out to Racha Yai and sunk again – it can be a harsh world.

 The wreck was named after Mike Stark’s daughter Marla (I’m guessing you had already worked out her name).
-The wreck sits in 32m of water just outside of bay 2 at Racha Yai, the top of the wreck is at around 26m so you won’t have a lot of bottom time.
+The wreck sits in 32m of water just outside bay 2 at Racha Yai.
+The top of the wreck is at around 26m so you won’t have a lot of bottom time.

 Apart from a couple of concrete cubes it’s the only structure in the area and as a result attracts plenty of fish.
 The top of the wreck was blanketed with yellow and blue-lined snappers, robust, neon and rusty fusiliers were feeding on plankton above the wreck and occasionally streamed down in colourful trains to visit cleaning stations.

-It’s a bit of a given with any large structure at Racha Yai that there will be a giant moray hiding somewhere and true to form a large fanged mouth was gaping out of the middle section.
+It’s a bit of a given with any large structure at Racha Yai that there will be a giant moray hiding somewhere.
+True to form a large fanged mouth was gaping out of the middle section.

 Clean Water For Coral

-In theory, coral growth shouldn’t be as prolific at depth as it is in shallow water but there’s more coral growth on one concrete cube next to Marla’s Mystery than on the entire 300+ collection in the shallow areas of the dive site.
+In theory, coral growth shouldn’t be as prolific at depth as it is in shallow water.
+So surprising to see but more coral growth on one concrete cube next to Marla’s Mystery than on the entire 300+ collection in the shallow areas of the dive site.
 We know water quality isn’t great close to the island so we can only assume the water further out is cleaner and promotes healthy coral growth.

 How To Dive